Rise-Vision/risevision-documentation/_posts/user/store/2014-12-16-what-is-the-rise-vision-store.md

 ---
 layout: user-post
-title:  "What is the Rise Vision Store?"
+title:  "What is the Store?"
 date:   2014-12-16 10:52:00
 category: user/store
-parent-order: 1
-order: 1
+order: 2
 ---

 The Rise Vision Store is the area of the platform where you can get and/or purchase the following types of items for your displays: